Computer Genealogy Programs - How to Choose

 “John Jones was born on the 12th day of December in the year 1912 in Pippas’ Pass, Floyd County, Kentucky in the United States.”

-4. I must be able to insert or add attachments to the database – images and documents?
+4. I must be able to insert or add attachments to the database such as images and documents.

 5. Bells and Whistles – Features unique to the program.